Community Group Strength and Balance

 Keeping Older Adults on their Feet

-Each year, one in three people aged 65 and over will fall.
-For people aged 80 and over, the risk increases to one in two.
-Clinical research has shown that when people do exercise and strengthen their core, their balance improves, and their risk of falls reduces by 30-50%.
+Current data tells us that each year one in three people aged 65 and over will fall and injure themselves.
+For those aged 80 and over, the risk increases to one in two.
+Research has shown that when people exercise to strengthen their legs and core, their balance improves and the risk of falling decreases by almost a third.

 Gentle group exercise sessions to suit all fitness levels, with an aim to strengthen core muscles and leg strength to improve balance and help prevent the risk of falling.